mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter3/algorithm.md

 FO  = the fuzzy output in counts for labels n = A through G FGrade  = the fuzzy grade level for levels n = A through G

-In conclusion these are the main processes of fuzz logic algorithm: fuzification,inference and defuzification.
+In conclusion these are the main processes of fuzzy logic algorithm: fuzzification,inference and defuzzification.

-Fuzification
+Fuzzification
-1. Defining the linguistic variables.
+1. Define the linguistic variables.
 2. Construct membership functions.
 3. Contruct fuzzy rules.
 4. Convert input into fuzzy values.
 Inference
 1. Evaluate the fuzzy  rules.
-Defuzification
+Defuzzification
-1. Use one of the defuzzification methods to come up with an crisp output   or non-fuzzy values.
+1. Use one of the defuzzification methods to come up with a crisp output or non-fuzzy values.